How to Write an Action Plan (Example Included)

 How to Make An Action Plan With ProjectManager

-Follow along with this action plan example to see how action plans are typically laid out using project planning software.
+See how action plans are typically laid out using project planning software.

-1. Map Action Plan Steps Using Multiple Project Views
+1. Plan with Multiple Project Views

 ProjectManager can help you build your action plan and then execute it.
-Collect all your action steps tasks on our list view, which does more than light-weight to-do list apps because it allows you to then map your action plan with Gantt charts, project calendars and kanban boards.
+Collect all your action steps tasks on our list view, which does more than light-weight to-do list apps because it allows you to then map your plan with Gantt charts, project calendars and kanban boards.
 These robust project management tools allow you to prioritize action items, customize tags and show the percentage complete for each task.
 Our online project management software gives you real-time data to help you create an action plan and stick to it.

-ProjectManager's list view
+ProjectManager list view for collaboration

 Use the list view from ProjectManager to organize your action plan steps.
 Get started for free!